Here are our top 11 tips for living with ADHD including planning and organisation tips; exercise and relaxation tips; and cooking tips.

 Doing this whilst studying or working helps minimise distractions.

 If you blurt things out or do impulsive things that appear to upset your family and friends, explain to them that you sometimes do these things without thinking about it.
-If someone tells them you’ve hurt their feelings, apologies to them.
+If someone tells them you’ve hurt their feelings, apologise to them.

 You can also tell these people how you feel and explain how you deal with your AD(H)D. Leaning onto them for support and being open about your experiences can be very beneficial.